bhlmn/bhlmn.github.io/content/posts/using-a-poetry-environment-in-visual-studio-codes-python-interactive-window/index.md

 draft = false
 +++

+**tl;dr** – _If you manage your project's dependencies with [Poetry](https://python-poetry.org/), develop in Visual Studio (VS) Code, and use VS Code's Python interactive window, you can use the [`poetry-monorepo`](https://marketplace.visualstudio.com/items?itemName=ameenahsanma.poetry-monorepo) extension to select your project's poetry environment as the interactive kernel._

 ## What is poetry?

 [Poetry](https://python-poetry.org/) is a slick package builder and dependency manager for python projects.
-It helps project contributors specify and setup their Python virtual environment.
+It helps project contributors specify and setup their Python environment.

 Say you are working on a python project and need to incorporate a non-standard library, such as [pandas](https://pandas.pydata.org/).
 You can install it with `pip install pandas` and it will be available for you to use.
 Other contributors would need to manually do the same or else their environments will be out of date.